 - The age assessment of the young person (where relevant) and any available information on their agent, their access into this country, the length of time they have been in this country and possible other connections; and

-- The child's health needs and any particular psychological or emotional impact of experiences as an unaccompanied or trafficked child, and any consequent need for psychological or mental health support to help the child deal with them;
+- The child's health needs and any particular psychological or emotional impact of experiences as an unaccompanied or trafficked child, and any consequent need for psychological or mental health support to help the child deal with them.

-In determining an unaccompanied young person's accommodation needs, the Assessment must have regard to his or her age and independent living skills, and consider the intensity of service required.
+In determining an unaccompanied young person's accommodation needs, the Single Assessment must have regard to their age and independent living skills, and consider the intensity of service required.
 This may range between independent accommodation, semi-independent accommodation foster or residential placements, or in specific cases, a specialist residential therapeutic unit.

 No assumptions should be made about the child's language skills.
 An appropriately qualified and vetted interpreter must be used to assist in all assessments.

 5. Provision of Services

-Where a Referral/ Assessment identifies that a young unaccompanied asylum seeker is in need of services, the young person should be provided with information about the services available to them from the local authority and other agencies.
+Young unaccompanied child migrants should be provided with information about the services available to them from the local authority and other agencies.

 The young person will also be given assistance to register with a GP and dentist, and enrol in a local school or college.
 The health professionals and the school should be aware of the child's status and senior managers such as the Virtual School Head should be informed of the school placement.
 There will be a need to set out clearly any particular implications of the child's status for non specialist professionals such as GPs and teachers, including any urgency of involvement - particularly with health practitioners.
-An interpreter should be booked to accompany the young person to appointments with the GP, where necessary.
+An interpreter should be booked to accompany the young person to appointments with the GP or school, where necessary.

-All unaccompanied young asylum-seekers who are eligible for a service will be entitled to financial assistance which must first be authorised by the manager.
-The social worker should arrange for payment of the relevant amounts in accordance with the local authority's detailed financial procedures.
+All unaccompanied asylum seeking children who are eligible for a service will be entitled to financial assistance which must first be authorised by the manager.
+The social worker should arrange for payment of the relevant amounts in accordance with the local authority's financial procedures.

 Travel cards or warrants will be issued to young unaccompanied asylum-seekers in relation to appointments at the Home Office.

-Where an Assessment identifies that a young unaccompanied asylum-seeker does not meet the criteria for a service from Children's Services, but appears to be in need of services from elsewhere, the social worker will refer the young person to the appropriate agency which may be a different Children's Services, the Refugee Council, UK Visas and Immigration and/or an appropriate voluntary agency.
+Where the Single Assessment identifies that an individual presenting as an unaccompanied child migrant does not meet the criteria for a service from Children's Services, but appears to be in need of services from elsewhere, the social worker will refer this individual to the appropriate agency which may be a different Children's Service, the Refugee Council, UK Visas and Immigration and/or an appropriate voluntary agency.

-In such circumstances, the duty worker should make an appointment for the young person and advise him or her of the name, address (including a map where necessary) and contact number of the person with whom the appointment has been made.
+In such circumstances, the duty social worker should make an appointment for the young person and advise them of the name, address (including a map where necessary) and contact number of the person with whom the appointment has been made.
 In addition, the duty worker must send a copy of the Referral Form and Assessment Record to the relevant office.

-In all cases where a service is to be refused, the social worker must consult his or her manager before the decision is made and the letter confirming the decision is sent.
+In all cases where a service is to be refused, the social worker must consult their manager before the decision is made and the letter confirming the decision is sent.
 Any correspondence received in relation to the decision should be referred to the manager.